Charles Wilson, 1st Baron Moran: Family and later life

-Moran married in 1919 Dorothy Dufton, daughter of Samuel Felix Dufton, HM Inspector of Schools for Yorkshire.
-She was a research physiologist, who had been appointed MBE for work with the Ministry of Munitions in World War I. They had two sons, John (the second Baron) and Geoffrey.
-He died in 1977 aged 94 at the latter son's home in Newton Valence, Hampshire, and was buried in the churchyard there.
+Moran married in 1919 Dorothy Dufton.
+She was a research physiologist, who had been appointed MBE for work with the Ministry of Munitions in World War I. They had two sons, including John.
+He died in 1977 in Newton Valence, Hampshire, and was buried in the churchyard there.
 He was survived by his wife, who died in 1983.

-Moran said he was a descendant of essayist William Hazlitt, whose surname was given as a middle name to his own second son.
-Richard Lovell notes the ancestor was surnamed Haslett.
+Moran said he was a descendant of essayist William Hazlitt.